pixielabs/handbook/04-ongoing-support/02-support-processes.md

   people to resolve the issue where you are unable to.
 - Be the first to respond to client emails.

+Some additional things to remember are:

+- Make sure to respond to clients acknowledging receipt of issue.
+- If you need help, tag another engineer in Front.
+- If a support issue spans multiple days, make sure to handover the issue to the next engineer.
+- If you're assigning the issue to another engineer, only assign it to one person.
+- Only assign the issue once the assignee has said they have capacity to take it on.

 The rota is managed by setting it as our General Slack channel topic.

 ### Runbooks